EnterpriseDB/tpa/docs/TPAexec-Provision.md

 See [TPA/platforms/common/provision.yml](https://github.com/2ndQuadrant/TPA/platforms/common/provision.yml) for more information.

-2/ Alternatively, you can copy both public and private keys into the cluster directory (which contains config.yml and deploy.yml) before running TPA/utils/provision.
+2/ Alternatively, you can copy both public and private keys into the cluster directory (which contains config.yml and deploy.yml) before running tpaexec provision.

 They will need to be named **id\_\<clustername>.pub** and **id\_\<clustername>** respectively - in this example they would be named id\_speedy.pub and id\_speedy.

 [^Information Classification: Confidential]: [ISP008] Information Classification Policy